laurolyra/laurolyra/README.md

 - 😄 he/him/his

-- 🌱 During this 12-month course, I've learned the basics of front-end and back-end development, studying languages like HTML, CSS and JavaScript (with focus on the React Framework). on the server side, I've developed some projects on MySQL, MongoDB and NodeJS.
+- 🌱 During this 12-month course, I've learned the basics of front-end and back-end development, studying languages like HTML, CSS and JavaScript (with focus on the React Framework).
+On the server side, I've developed some projects on MySQL, MongoDB and NodeJS.
 Some of them can be found on the repository **my projects**, pinned here.

    [![laurolyra's github stats](https://github-readme-stats.vercel.app/api?username=laurolyra)](https://github.com/laurolyra/github-readme-stats)